 - Subsequent offenses = permanent loss of license

 - Fines: first offense - $500; second offense - $750; third offense - $1000

 New Jersey License Suspension

 If you do not amend your ways, you will risk the suspension of your driving privileges.
 The accrual of 12 total points on your driving record results in an automatic license suspension, and you will need to go through the restoration process to get it back.
-In addition, you will likely have to complete a defensive driving or traffic school course in order to complete requirements for your court.
+In addition, you will likely have to complete a New Jersey defensive driving course in order to complete requirements for your court.